Disney Skyliner: Complete Guide to Routes, Wait Times & Tips

 You want the experience

 Let's be honest — the Skyliner is fun.
-You get aerial views of Disney property, air conditioning, and a smooth ride.
+You get aerial views of Disney property, ventilation from the windows, and a smooth ride.
 If you're not in a rush, it's a great way to travel.

 You're heading to EPCOT's World Showcase